Your cart is empty

 Tummy aches and colic are not uncommon in babies during the first few months of life.
 An immature intestine, swallowing air while feeding, or overstimulation can all be triggers.
 Learn how you can gently support your baby with tummy massage, the airplane hold, warmth, and a calm environment, and when a visit to the pediatrician is appropriate.

-Every mom and dad knows it: The baby cries, squirms, pulls up its legs, and you immediately wonder: tummy ache?
+Every mom and dad knows it: The baby cries, squirms, pulls its legs up, and you immediately wonder: tummy ache?
 Colic?
 Or something else?

-The fact is: Babies have to adjust to their new world after birth.
-Their intestines, digestion, and immune systems are still immature.
-Crying doesn't automatically mean pain; sometimes it's due to hunger, tiredness, or simply overstimulation.
+The fact is: babies need time to adjust to their new world after birth.
+Their intestines, digestion, and immune system are still immature.
+So crying doesn't automatically mean pain; sometimes it's due to hunger, tiredness, or simply overstimulation.

-• immature intestine that needs to get used to it
+• immature gut that needs time to adjust

 • Swallowing air while drinking (bottle or breast)